harshpreetweb3/harshpreetweb3/README.md

 - 👋 Hi, I’m Harshpreet Singh
 - 👀 I’m working as a Rust developer on ICP and Radix Blockchain
-- 🌱 I’m currently learning about Solana
+- 🌱 I’m currently building on Solana
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me harshpreetweb3@gmail.com